rubynor/heroku_db_sync/README.md

 	#backup production and overwrite staging db
 	rake db:sync:heroku:staging

-	#NOTE: heroku will prompt you to confirm the name of the application that you overwrite the data for
+	#NOTE: heroku will prompt you to confirm the name of the before overwriting it!
+Remember to type it

 you may also specify remotes